 - where there is a clear health or safety risk to an individual or members of the public, evidence of fraud against Inland Homes, other irregular behaviour or a matter Inland Homes is investigating;

 - in connection with court proceedings or statutory action;

-- providing the name, address and contact number of a resident to contractors or other agents providing services on Inland Homes’ behalf;
+- to contractors or other agents providing services on Inland Homes’ behalf;

 - providing information anonymously for bona fide statistical or research purposes, provided it is not possible to identify the individuals to whom the information relates.

 We do not make any attempt to find out the identities of those visiting our websites.
 We will not associate any data gathered from this site with any personally identifying information from any source.
 If we do want to collect personally identifiable information through our website, we will tell you.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 Cookies are text files placed on your computer by websites you visit.
 These are widely used to enable websites to work properly (e.g. ensuring that the right personal information collected is attached to the individual who submitted it) when collecting information that you have provided to the Data Controller.
 You may delete and block cookies if you wish from this site.
 If you would like further information relating to cookies and what they do and how to delete them, please visit www.aboutcookies.org or www.allaboutcookies.org

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.aboutcookies.org or www.allaboutcookies.org To opt out of being tracked by Google Analytics across all websites visit http://tools.google.com/dlpage/gaoptout.